Jaammerr/python_sui_sdk/README.md

 - Function to request test tokens from a faucet
 - Function to get public key as b64 string
 - Function to get transaction ID
+- Function to auto sign and execute client transactions

 ## Installation